lukaskubanek/OrderedDictionary/README.md

 ## Requirements

-- Swift 2.0+
+- Swift 2.2+
-- Xcode 7.0+
+- Xcode 7.3
 - iOS 8.0+ / OS X 10.10+

 ## Installation

 ### Carthage

-The easiest way to integrate this framework in your project is to use [Carthage](https://github.com/Carthage/Carthage/).
+The easiest way to integrate this framework in your project is to use [Carthage][carthage-link]).

 1. Add `github "lukaskubanek/OrderedDictionary" ~> 0.5` to your `Cartfile`.
 2. Run `carthage bootstrap`.